 Hackenberg Tosses Masterclass In First Chapter Of New Era

-Standing inside the tunnel of Croke Park a group of men were smiling like little kids on Christmas morning.
+Standing inside the dimly lit tunnel of Croke Park a group of men were smiling, sharing congratulations.
 One of them was Christian Hackenberg, another was his father.
-454 yards, 1 TD and a 26-24 Penn State victory.
+The reason for their enthusiasm: 454 yards, 1 touchdown and a 26-24 Penn State victory.

 Everything is going to be okay after all.